I wrote an article on “the Law” Matthew 5:17-18, where Jesus said:

 That the Law and the Prophets is the term that the Jews used for the entire Old Testament.
 And since verse 18 explains the previous verse, “the Law” in verse 18 refers to the entire Old Testament.
 Consequently, these verses do not refer specifically to the “commandments” in the Old Testament.

-That the word pléroó, translated above as “fulfill” means that Jesus came to put in effect what the Old Testament promised.
+That the word pléroó, translated above as “fulfill,” means that Jesus came to put into effect what the Old Testament promised.
 Therefore, what Jesus said in verses 17 and 18 is that He did not come to abolish the Old Testament and that nothing shall pass from in the Old Testament until all is accomplished.

 DEFINITION OF “THE LAW”